zimmertr/TJs-Kubernetes-Service/README.md

    source config.env
    ```

 5. Create DNS records and DHCP reservations for your nodes according to your configured Hostname, MAC address, and IP Address prefixes.
-Due to the way the values are generated in Terraform, there is a limitated of 9 control planes and 9 worker nodes.
+Due to the way the values are generated in Terraform, there is a limit of 9 control planes and 9 worker nodes.
 Here is how mine was configured with the default values:

    | Hostname        | MAC Address       | IP Address     |
    | --------------- | ----------------- | -------------- |